TritonDataCenter/linux-live/docs/3-systemd-integration.md

 grub entry exists to disable that feature, leaving it to the admin to configure NICs however they want.

-It is anticipated that enabling dhcp on all NICs is a poor choice in many cases and we need to have a way to override it without selecting a non-default boot entry each time.
+It is anticipated that enabling DHCP on all NICs is a poor choice in many cases and we need to have a way to override it without selecting a non-default boot entry each time.